Denise Bryer

 Denise Bryer (5 January 1928 – 16 October 2021) was an English actress, known for her voice roles on television and radio.

 Career

+Bryer was born 5 January 1928 in Kensington, London to Claude and Susie (née Mott) Bryer.
+Her father was a jeweller and her mother a former actress.
+She was the youngest of seven children.
+Her eldest sister, Vera, was also an actor and dancer.

+Denise Bryer made her motion picture debut in 1937 in A Romance in Flanders.

+Evacuated to Buckinghamshire during World War II, she attended school there before returning to London after the war.
+She subsequently studied acting at the Royal Academy of Dramatic Art.

+Bryer resumed her acting career on the radio in 1947.

 Best remembered in her UK homeland for her work on the Gerry Anderson series, Terrahawks, where she voiced both the main villain Zelda and the heroic Capt.
 Mary Falconer, Bryer became well known in the United States when she voiced Billina in Disney's 1985 film Return to Oz, as well as The Junk Lady in the 1986 movie Labyrinth, and many other films.
 In addition to her work voice acting in film and television, she worked extensively on UK radio and children's recordings.